Active Tuning: Experiments

-Here, $x$ and $y$ correspond to the spatial position in the simulated field, while $t$ denotes the time step and $c = 3.0$ the propagation speed factor of the waves.
+In the third experiment we considered a more complex spatiotemporal wave propagation process, based the wave dynamics formalized by \autoref{eq:wavedynamics} (cf. \autoref{section:appendix:wave}).
+Here, $x$ and $y$ correspond to a spatial position in the simulated field, while $t$ denotes the time step and $c = 3.0$ the propagation speed factor of the waves.
 The temporal and spatial approximation step sizes were set to $h_t = 0.1$ and $h_x = h_y = 1.0$, respectively.
 No explicit boundary condition was applied, resulting in the waves being reflected at the borders and the overall energy staying constant over time.

-We generated sequences for a regular grid of $16 \times 16$ pixels (see \autoref{fig:wave_results} for illustrations of the two-dimensional wave).
+We generated sequences for a regular grid of $16 \times 16$ pixels.
+See \autoref{fig:wave_results} or \autoref{fig:wave_propagation_large} for illustrations of the two-dimensional wave.
 In contrast to the previous two experiments, 200 samples with a sequence length of 80 were generated for training, whereas 20 samples over 400 time steps were used for evaluation.
 As base network we used a distributed graph-RNN called DISTANA \citep{karlbauer2020inferring}, which is essentially a mesh of the same RNN module (an LSTM, which consists here of four units only), which is distributed over the spatial dimensions of the problem space (here a two-dimensional grid), where neighboring modules are laterally connected.
 We chose this wave benchmark, and this recurrent graph network in particular, to demonstrate the effectiveness of Active Tuning in a setup of higher complexity.
+Moreover, we again trained TCNs, here with three layers, having 1, 8, and 1 feature maps, respectively, using $3\times3$ spatial kernel sizes and standard dilation rates for the temporal dimension.
+Noteworthy, while the applied DISTANA model counts $200$ parameters, the applied TCN has an order of magnitude more parameters ($2\,306$).
+Less parameters yielded a significant drop in performance.